 IBA Criteria met: A1, A2, A4i, A4ii, A4iii (2006)

 For more information about IBA criteria please click here

 Area: 6,500 ha

 |Year of assessment||Threat score (pressure)||Condition score (state)||Action score (response)|

 |For more information about IBA monitoring please click here|

 The site comprises the whole of Gough Island as well as the offshore islets and stacks, as described in the ‘General introduction’.

-Non-bird biodiversity: Arctocephalus tropicalis (200,000 individuals and increasing) and Mirounga leonina (about 100 individuals) are the only two native breeding mammals.
+Non-bird biodiversity: Arctocephalus tropicalis (200,000 individuals and increasing) and Mirounga leonina (< 50 individuals) are the only two native breeding mammals.
 Of 100 free-living species of terrestrial invertebrates recorded, at least eight are endemic, while 14 are native to the Dependency as a whole.
 Only eight species of freshwater invertebrates are known.

 BirdLife International (2023) Important Bird Areas factsheet: Gough Island.
 Downloaded from http://www.birdlife.org on 26/03/2023.